 Lazy days with friends in southern Crete, a quiet oasis of unchanged mountain villages, astonishingly limpid seas, proper Greek tavernas and plenty of cats to cuddle.
 Between all the nothing we were busy doing I shot a little video of our hiking, paddle boarding and underwater adventures.

 And the rest of the time we went exploring.
 The craggy, untouched southern coast of the island is a gem.
 Our tiny little hire car was game for road trips along the coast to quiet beaches where we would rent kayaks and then spend the day far from everyone, paddling under the cliffs, usually completely alone except for the occasional passing fisherman.
 When the sun blazed hot we would moor up to rocks and jump off into the cool water to escape the heat.
-We all got incredibly brown and increasingly naked in the process – nudity is always the sign of a good holiday.
+We all got incredibly brown and increasingly naked in the process – lots of nudity is always the sign of good travels in my book.

 The island’s charm isn’t all on its coastal edges, though.
 Inland we drove up winding mountain roads, dodging wild goats, to the hamlet of Azogires, where Sofia’s Cafe serves the best omelette you’ll ever eat.
 Just up the road there’s a secret waterfall shrine where cold beers have been left in the water for wild swimmers to fish out, which we did with gusto.

 Whilst a car is pretty essential for beach-hopping on this side of the island, some of the south’s gems are accessible only by the big white ferries which chug up and down the coast each day.
 They may go slow, but I wish all methods of travel were this lovely – sitting on a painted bench drinking hot coffee in the cool morning air and watching the island go past is my idea of a very decent commute.